Many of the commercial survival food packages out there are very heavy on carbohydrates and light on protein with almost no fats.

 Let me go off on a tangent and complain about how these food buckets are advertised.
 The Wise bucket says it contains 56 servings of food.
 The Chef’s Banquet says it has 336.
 It sounds like the Chef’s Banquet bucket is the way to go, but are we comparing apples to oranges?
 If you do the math, you’ll find that the Chef’s Banquet bucket contains 34,800 calories.
 So if you expect to eat 2,000 calories per day, you will find this provides just a 17-day supply of food.
 At $60, that’s about 0.58 cents per calorie.

 The Wise food bucket, on the other hand, averaged about 250 calories per serving and the entrees with cheese or dairy in them had more fat than the cereals, which had almost none.
 The 56-meal package had less than 11,000 calories and the lowest price we saw for it was $110.
 That makes it cost a penny per calorie.
-That may sound cheap until you realize that at once cents per calorie, the 2,000 calories you need per day will cost $20.
+That may sound cheap until you realize that at one cent per calorie, the 2,000 calories you need per day will cost $20.

 The Wise food was close to twice the cost of the Chef’s Banquet on a per-calorie, but it contained more than three times as much fat.
 There are easier ways to add fat to your long term storage plan, and we’ll get to that below.